Hannah-Sten/TeXiFy-IDEA/Writerside/old_wiki/Menu-entries.md

 ## [[clear-aux-files]]Clear Auxiliary Files

-menu:Tools[LaTeX > Clear Auxiliary Files]
+<ui-path>Tools | LaTeX | Clear Auxiliary Files</ui-path>

 Searches the entire project, i.e., every folder in the project module, for auxiliary files and deletes them.
 The files with the following extensions are defined as auxiliary files:

 aux, bbl, bcf, brf, fls, idx, ind, lot, lot, nav, out, snm, toc

-If auxiliary files in a certain directory do not get deleted, make sure you mark that directory as a source directory by right-clicking on it and selecting menu:Mark Directory as[Sources Root].
+If auxiliary files in a certain directory do not get deleted, make sure you mark that directory as a source directory by right-clicking on it and selecting <ui-path>Mark Directory as | Sources Root</ui-path>.

 ## Clear generated files

 _Since b0.6.7_

-menu:Tools[LaTeX > Clear Generated Files]
+<ui-path>Tools | LaTeX | Clear Generated Files</ui-path>

 Be careful, you might not be able to fully undo this operation!